fivequarters/fusebit.io/src/_blog/_posts/everyauth-pagerduty.md

 posts_related: ['everyauth', 'everyauth-hubspot', 'integrate-github-api-everyauth']
 ---

-EveryAuth is the easiest way to integrate with the PagerDuty API so you can manage services and incidents on the user's behalf.
+EveryAuth is the easiest way to integrate with the PagerDuty API so you can manage services and incidents your user's behalf.
 In this article, we will go through building an EveryAuth app that fetches data from PagerDuty.

 ![Screenshot demo](https://github.com/fusebit/everyauth-express/blob/main/examples/pagerduty/pd-demo.png?raw=true "Screenshot demo")